-For VENT-METHOD = AIR-CHANGE, the peak number of air changes per hour due to natural ventilation through open windows.
-This value is constant and is not a function of wind speed.
+For VENT-METHOD = AIR-CHANGE, the peak number of air changes per hour due to natural ventilation through open windows, when the local wind speed is 10 miles/hour.
+This value is adjusted linearly for wind speed, but not for indoor to outdoor temperature difference.